uibk-uncover/sealwatch/README.md

 ## Other differences

 - The Matlab implementation of the PHARM features contains a bug in the symmetrization.
 We provide both the original implementation (*pharm_original*) and a variant with correct symmetrization (*pharm_revisited*).
 The revisited implementation also does not crop the image borders to simplify the indexing.
-Therefore, it gives slightly different results than the original implementation when symmetrization is disabled.
+Therefore, it gives slightly different results compared to the original implementation when symmetrization is disabled.
 - The Matlab implementation of the FLD ensemble contains two peculiarities:
   * The function `add_gridpoints` in lines 588-605 looks like it implements insertion into a sorted list, but it inserts the new element one position too early.
   * While searching for the optimal `d_sub`, the condition in line 355 uses `settings.d_sub`.
 However, `settings.d_sub` is the `d_sub` that was previously evaluated.
 We believe that `settings.d_sub` should be replaced by `SEARCH.x(minE_id)` in line 355 and in line 358.